avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### October 25th, 2020:

+I wrote a class called MovingAverage that I now use to keep track of the heart rate from the pulse sensor.
+I figured it could be useful in the future.
+I also am now compensating for the plateaus in the pulse sensor differently, using the distance and prominence arguments of scipy.signal.find_peaks() instead of the height threshold.
+It seems to be working much better, as it is no longer double-counting each side of the pleateaus.

 ##### October 24th, 2020:

 I've successfully implemented a massive 1-minute buffer in which to save data and dump it in a csv file.
 My main problem was incorporating it into my RingBuffer class, but I essentially re-wrote it so that the total ring buffer size is 1 minute of samples, and the read_all() method is now read_length() with an argument determining what length to read.
 I also had an issue where data appeared to be mixed around in the csv file, but I believe I fixed that by adding a threading lock on the file itself.